Iain Stables: Career

+In 2013 Stables became the owner of the radio network Ski FM which is based in the central region of the North Island of New Zealand.

-In 2021 Stables was criticised for posting job advertisements for his Ruapehu-central north island radio station Ski FM that joked about sexual harassment in the workplace, including having 'sexual harassment Sundays.'
+In 2021 Stables was criticised for posting job advertisements for his Taupo-Ruapehu central north island radio network Ski FM that joked about sexual harassment in the workplace, including having 'sexual harassment Sundays.'
 Further, the advertisements also joked about not being an accessible workplace, and had racist overtures.
 After complaints, the job advertisements were edited and Ski FM issued an apology.

 Stunts

 Stables' has a reputation for on-air stunts, many of which have landed him in trouble.
 Some of these include: